wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 5.1.3 =
-* Fixed the Open Graph for Locale en_CA
+* Fixed the Open Graph META for Locale en_CA
 * Fixed the sitemap_pages.xml for loading slow when looking over videos
 * Fixed the favicon.ico rewrite for non multisite wordpress